 Experience the rural side of Virginia Beach at the Farmers Market, a country-style, open-air market that features fresh, locally grown produce, dairy products, organic groceries, a meat market, home and garden gifts, jams, and a restaurant year-round.
 The Old Beach Farmers Market, open from May 15 through September 25, is located at the oceanfront, just a quick bike ride from the boardwalk and offers heirloom tomatoes, fresh herbs, wines and other fresh produce.
 Both events are free and special events are held each month.

 Historic homes throughout the city offer a peek into the lives of Virginia Beach’s earliest residents.
 The Adam Thoroughgood House (circa 1680) stands on land that was part of an original land grant.
 Other historic homes still standing in Virginia Beach were constructed later in the colonial period such as the Lynnhaven House (1725), the Ferry Plantation House (1740) and the Francis Land House (late 1700s).
 All homes are open to the public for tours and host special interpretative programs throughout the year.
-Admission to the Adam Thoroughgood, Lynnhaven, and Francis Land Houses are $4 for adults; $3 for seniors 60 plus; and $2 for students.
-Admission for the Ferry Plantation House is $5 for adults; $2 for senior citizens and students are free.
+Admission for a single historic house

 Virginia Beach is home to five military installations, including Naval Air Station Oceana.
 The Military Aviation Museum, located at the Virginia Beach Airport, is home to one of the largest private collections of World War II and Korean War era fighters, bombers, trainers and seaplanes.
 Many aircrafts have been fully restored to their World War II condition.
 Admission to the museum is $12 for adults, $6 for youth (6- 18 years old), 10$ for seniors (65+) and active duty military, and free for children under the age of 6.
 Group tours are available, and are $10 for adults and $5 for youth (6-18 years old) for groups of 10 or more.
 WWII Veteran admission is free.